-Have the bees and things flying here and there in your garden piqued your interest?
+Have all the bees and things flying around in your garden piqued your interest?

 Or maybe you are already in love with pollinators and simply want to attract more to your flower garden or vegetable patch….